-Students must be employed as an apprentice in the relevant industry and have signed up through an Australian Apprenticeship Centre, stating The Service Trades College Australia as the Supervising Registered Training Organisation (SRTO).
+Students must be employed as an apprentice in the relevant industry and have signed up through an Australian Apprenticeship Support Network (AASN) provider, stating The Service Trades College Australia as the Supervising Registered Training Organisation (SRTO).

-The additional benefits provided in the apprenticeship training program are funded by BERT Training Queensland, thanks to the Plumbers Union Queensland and the Master Plumbers Association’s Major’s Group.
+The additional benefits provided in the apprenticeship training program are funded by BERT Training Queensland and Smart and Skilled New South Wales.

 Participation in this apprenticeship is via an Expression of Interest and is only available to eligible employers and their apprentices.

-If you are not eligible for participation in the apprenticeship program, you can still enrol your apprentice at the College and undertake the standard curriculum delivery, although BERT Training Queensland will not fund any additional benefits for your trainee.
+If you are not eligible for participation in the apprenticeship program, you can still enrol your apprentice with STC and undertake the standard curriculum delivery, although BERT Training Queensland will not fund any additional benefits for your trainee.

 Face to Face Learning